Slayer95/aura-bot/BUILDING.md

 (depending on your OS version), and, if running with VS2019 or newer, also the `MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.29)`.

 **Note**: If you have trouble getting some components to build, you may use the ``ReleaseLite`` configuration instead.
 Alternatively, you may manually disable troublesome components in the project ``"Configuration Properties"``.
 Find instructions below.
-[3]
+[4]

+**Note**: Support for game versions v1.30 onwards requires manual installation of the [Bonjour SDK for Windows][2].
+Make sure that your
+`%BONJOUR_SDK_HOME%` environment variable is correctly setup, then build aura with the ``Release-mDNS`` configuration.

 **Note**: For the optional component D++, version 10.0.31 is the latest version supporting Windows 7.
 By default, the MSVC solution provided uses DPP 10.1.
 For an Aura version supporting Windows 7, see the ``w7`` branch.
-[4]
+[5]

 ### Linux